Marketing 346 - Market Research » Spring 2023 » Chapter 7 Connect Quiz

 Which of the following statements is true of scale responses?

-A. They are most effective when leading questions are used.
+B. They are most effective when leading questions are used.

 C. They should require the respondents to perform a complex behavior.

-D. They should overlap wherever possible.
+D. They should be mutually exclusive.

 E. They are likely to have a negative effect on scale descriptors.